sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/03 - Alex's Warning.md

 "Am I that obvious?"
 She laughed.
 "I mean, yes, but let's pretend it is for a moment."

+Alex laughed too.
+"If you insist.
+Uh, how's the weather been?"

+Cookie giggled.
+"How's your family?"

+"Looking forward to the weekend?"

+Cookie snorted.
+"In seriousness though, how are you finding Mafia Town?"

+Alex leaned back.
+"It's beautiful.
+I've never been to a coastal town quite like this in my life.
+Great for photography... if you can ignore the Mafia graffiti."

+"I suppose it *is* a coastal town... if the coast was in all directions."
+Cookie chuckled.
+"I've lived here all my life, and you're right.
+It was certainly much more lively and pretty before the Mafia arrived, but it's still retained some of its old charm in places.
+There's no place quite like this on the planet."

 ...

 "Listen, Alex, dear."
 Cooking Cat leaned in.
-"I'm not entirely sure what's going on, but I think you should know that you've picked up the attention of some... fairly powerful people on this planet.
+"I'm not entirely sure what's going on, but I think you should know...
+I've been privy to some recent discussions and... you've picked up the attention of some... fairly powerful people on this planet.
 I would be *very* careful over the next few days, lest you end up on the wrong side of a contract or blade."

 Alex blinked.
 Powerful people?
 Contracts?
 Blades?
 What did Snatcher or the Conductor want with them?
 "Uh... what did I allegedly do?"